|

 parts replacement market and possibly export).

-and the production of new parts for older lamps.
+and the production of new replacement parts for older lamps.
 Until

 then model 12 burners, model 6 and 12 flame spreaders and